Almost global well-posedness for quasilinear strongly coupled wave-Klein-Gordon systems in two space dimensions

 \end{itemize} Thus we obtain

 Now we integrate this relation between $T$ and $2T$.
-With our choice for $A$, the first term on the right controls the expression on the left in Lemma~\ref{l:alih}.
+With our choice for $A$, the first integral in the left hand side controls the expression on the left in Lemma~\ref{l:alih}.
 It remains to estimate the remaining terms on the right perturbatively.

 \emph{1.
 The contributions of $D_{1,j}$.} Here we use our bootstrap assumption to estimate

 which implies that

 Since $\vert A'\vert \lesssim S^{-1}$, this suffices in order to bound their contribution by the energy.